shashankmahajan99/ctf-writeups/first-bloods/cr3_CTF/misc/README.md

 Response: ```{"data":"2J7FfeZP9l19Y6DnQSPGceisSiy6A3SJJXC5RKkFMWhI+Qq/qkeCxIOQqyF7ikis"}```

-# Let dive into the source code
+# Lets dive into the source code

 Since cmd/main.go is the entry point for any GoLang application, I started from there as well.
 ![main.go](images/main-go.png)